hsklein/Simprovise/docs/source/tutorial.rst

 Then we expand the class definition of our Bank location to include both types of tellers and two queues.
-As noted above, this model also introduces the concept of a :ref:`resource pool <resource-pool--concept-label>`.
+As noted above, this model also introduces the concept of a :ref:`resource pool <resource-pool-concept-label>`.
 The bank now has a resource pool that includes all of the tellers, both merchant and regular.
 The code for our bank transaction processes (below) will demonstrate how the use of a pool can help us::